 3. Double check your driving licence

 If you passed your test before 1 January 1997, you can drive a motorhome up to 7500kg on your B+C1 licence.
 When you reach 70, you must submit a medical form to renew your licence to continue driving a ’van over 3500kg, and do this every three years.
-Those who passed their tests after 1 January 1997 must pass a C1 test to drive a ’van heavier than 3500kg.

 4. Choose the right layout for you

+Once you’ve decided on your motorhome layout, you’ll be in a better position to choose your vehicle.
 Look at different floor plans and consider how many belted travel seats and sleeping berths you need, whether you need a shower and a toilet, a fixed-bed or one you make up.
 Consider how your circumstances may change in the next few years.